EnMAP-Box/qgispluginsupport/README.md

 ## Code Design

-Ideally, QPS becomes obsolete by providing every feature  every feature
+Ideally, QPS becomes obsolete by providing every feature as part of the PyQGIS

 ## Installation ##

 ### Include as subtree

-Add QPS as a substree:
+Add QPS as a subtree:

 git subtree add --prefix enmapbox/qgispluginsupport git@github.com:EnMAP-Box/qgispluginsupport.git master

 Push updates (replace with your fork):